xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 ### Create a new Test Data

+To create a new data file, go to **File > New > Test Data**.
 Katalon allows you to use external or internal data sources for test execution.
-To learn more about creating new data files, you can refer to this document: [Manage Test Data](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html#create-an-excel-test-data)
+To learn more about creating new data files, you can refer to this document: [Manage Test Data](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html#create-an-excel-test-data).

 ### Create a new Test Case

   1. Create a new test case.
 Go to **File > New > Test Case**.
 Here, we name the test case **DDT at TC level**